Shining Path: Continued downfall

 On 12 February 2012, Comrade Artemio was found badly wounded after a clash with troops in a remote jungle region of Peru.
-President Ollanta Humala said the capture of Artemio marked the defeat of the Shining Path in the Alto Huallaga valley – a center of cocaine production.
+President Ollanta Humala said the capture of Artemio, nicknamed Operation Crepúsculo, marked the defeat of the Huallaga faction, located in a central area of cocaine production.
 President Humala has stated that he would now step up the fight against the remaining bands of Shining Path rebels in the Ene-Apurímac valley.
 Walter Diaz, the lead candidate to succeed Artemio, was captured on 3 March, further ensuring the disintegration of the Alto Huallaga valley faction.
 On 3 April 2012, Jaime Arenas Caviedes, a senior leader in the group's remnants in Alto Huallaga Valley who was also regarded to be the leading candidate to succeed Artemio following Diaz's arrest, was captured.
 After Caviedes, alias "Braulio", was captured, Humala declared that the Shining Path was now unable to operate in the Alto Huallaga Valley.
 Shining Path rebels carried out an attack on three helicopters being used by an international gas pipeline consortium on 7 October, in the central region of Cusco.
 According to the military Joint Command spokesman, Col. Alejandro Lujan, no one was kidnapped or injured during the attack.
 The capture of Artemio effectively ended the war between Shining Path and the Government of Peru.

 Comrade Artemio was convicted of terrorism, drug trafficking, and money laundering on 7 June 2013.
 He was sentenced to life in prison and a fine of $183 million.
 On 11 August 2013, Comrade Alipio, the Shining Path's leader in the Ene-Apurímac Valley, was killed in a battle with government forces in Llochegua.

 On 9 April 2016, on the eve of the country's presidential elections, the Peruvian government blamed remnants of the Shining Path for a guerrilla attack that killed eight soldiers and two civilians.
 Shining Path snipers killed three police officers in the Ene Apurimac Valley on 18 March 2017.